elsayed-lab/cure_fail_host_analyses/README.md

 /etc/R/Makeconf or whatever that file is...
 Bingo, ok, turned off Wformat in it.
 Let us see if that helps the restore() (which, btw still stop()s on error!

+# Final notes

+This image has been associated with a zenodo DOI.
+However, I fully intend to keep playing with it and adding some things which I think will be fun and interesting, notably:

+* For the samples with decent(high) coverage, pass the data to rMats/Miso/Suppa and see if I can learn anything fun about splicing.
+* Take some time and look more carefully at mSigDB
+* Compare the data more carefully against the various transcription factor databases.